Need a Dog Dental Cleaning? Top Questions from Castle Rock Families

 Dog periodontal disease is an inflammation and infection in the gums around your pet’s teeth.
 It’s caused by bacteria.

-They build up in your dog’s mouth, forming soft plaque that can get underneath the gum line and harden into tartar.
+The bacteria build up in your dog’s mouth.
+They form soft plaque that can get underneath the gum line and harden into tartar.

 #5: What are some signs of dog periodontal disease that I should be looking for at home?